 Access specific information for buyers about the progressive procurement policy, how government agencies can become match-fit to implement the policy, and where to find support.

 Suppliers (Māori businesses)

-Find specific information for Māori businesses wanting to learn how their business can benefit from progressive procurement opportunities, become tender-ready to bid for government contracts, and where to go for support.
+Find specific information for Māori businesses wanting to learn how their business can benefit from progressive procurement opportunities, become ready to bid for government contracts, and where to go for support.

 Procurement case studies

 Read stories showcasing examples of progressive procurement in action between Māori businesses and government agencies here.